Efficient error and variance estimation for randomized matrix computations: Introduction

 \section{Introduction}

-In recent years, randomness has become an essential tool in the design of matrix algorithms \cite{DM16, HMT11,MT20,Woo14}, with randomized algorithms proving especially effective for low-rank matrix approximation.
-To use the outputs of randomized algorithms in applications, one should deploy them in conjunction with posterior error estimates or other diagnostics that measure the quality of the computed output.
+In recent years, randomness has become an essential tool in the design of matrix algorithms \cite{DM16,HMT11,MT20,MDM+23,Woo14}, with randomized algorithms proving especially effective for matrix low-rank approximation.
+To use these algorithms safely in practice, they should be supported by \emph{posterior error estimates} and other quality metrics that inform the user about the accuracy of the computational output.

-For certain problems, direct error estimates can be hard to obtain.
-Consider the problem of computing an approximation $\mat{\tilde{\Pi}}$ to the othoprojector $\mat{\Pi}$ onto the leading eigenvector of a symmetric matrix.
-Estimating the norm of the error $\mat{\tilde{\Pi}} - \mat{\Pi}$ appears difficult since we do not have access to $\mat{\Pi}$.
-Indeed, if we could efficiently compute $\mat{\Pi}$, there would be no reason to use the randomized approximation $\mat{\tilde{\Pi}}$!

-In settings where it is difficult to obtain error estimates, the \emph{variance} can serve as a valuable alternative.
-High variability of a random approximation usually indicates that more sampling data is needed to produce an accurate result.
-Variability may also signal that the quantity being approximated is ill-posed or ill-conditioned.
-In either case, a highly variable approximation should be treated with suspicion.

-The variance can also serve as a computable lower bound on the mean-square error.
-The Frobenius-norm error of a random approximation $\mat{X}$ to a matrix $\mat{A}$ admits the bias--variance decomposition

-This decomposition shows the variance $\Var(\mat{X})$ gives a lower bound on the mean-square error $\expect \norm{\mat{A} - \mat{X}}_{\rm F}^2$.
-If the squared bias is comparable with the variance, then the variance can be appropriate as an order-of-magnitude estimate for the error, which is often sufficient for applications.

-The variance $\Var(\mat{X})$ depends only on the approximation $\mat{X}$ itself, so we can estimate the variance even when the underlying matrix $\mat{A}$ (or $\mat{\Pi}$ in our earlier example) is inaccessible.
-In this paper, we propose using a matrix extension of the Tukey jackknife variance estimator \cite{Tuk58} as an estimate for the variance.
-For many randomized low-rank approximation algorithms, this jackknife variance estimate is rapid to compute, and it requires no information beyond that generated by the algorithm.
-In our experiments, the matrix jackknife proves highly effective at assessing the quality of computed approximations.